 Azure authorization for SCIM

-Collibra supports only basic and bearer token authentication with JWT.
+Collibra supports only basic, bearer token authentication with JWT, and OAuth.

 The following table summarizes acquiring and using JWT in Collibra REST API requests.